MicrocontrollersDev/MigratingToLatest/README.md

         2. Run the Java installer by double clicking it.
         3. Do whatever the installer tells you to do.
         4. After installing Java, you should be able to run the Fabric installer by double clicking it.
 If you still can't for some reason, try running the program [Jarfix](https://johann.loefflmann.net/downloads/jarfix.exe).
 3. Now that you have opened the installer, you will see two tabs at the top of the window: `Client` and `Server`.
 Make sure you are on the `Client` tab.
 Then, open the `Minecraft Version:` dropdown and select the version of Minecraft you want (most likely the latest version of Minecraft).
-The rest of the settings can be left with their defaults (unless you store your Minecraft version files in a different folder; if you want to use a different directory for this installation, that should be changed in the Minecraft launcher, not here).
+The rest of the settings can be left with their defaults (unless you store your Minecraft version files in a different folder - if you want to use a different directory for this installation, that should be changed in the Minecraft launcher, not here).
 Click on `Install` when you are ready to install Fabric.
 4. Once Fabric is finished installing, open your Minecraft launcher and click on the profiles button at the bottom left corner.
 Select the Fabric profile, it should be called something like `fabric-loader-1.18.x`.
 Then hit `PLAY` to start playing!
     - If you do not see the profile, try exiting and reopening the Minecraft launcher.
 If this also does not work, go to the `Installations` tab in the Minecraft launcher and make sure the `Modded` option is ticked on the rop right corner.
 If it still does not show up, create your own installation by clicking the `New installation` button, and selecting your desired fabric version in the `Version` dropdown.
 Then press `Create` and launch this installation.

 ## Installing Mods on Fabric

-TODO: note about custom directories
+This is only for the default .minecraft directory.
+If you have made a custom directory, you likely do not need this guide.

 0. Make sure you close Minecraft before installing mods, otherwise unexpected things can happen.
 1. Open your Minecraft folder: